jlink-blog/jlink-blog.github.io/_drafts/2024-09-13-next-gen-pbt.md

   [1]
 ```

-Mind that we did not have to write any assertion code yet.
+Mind that we did not write any assertion code yet.
-Our TDD automator will take care of that for us.
+Our TDD automator notices that and reports missing coverage.

 ### Step 2

-Let's tackle the failing test case (`1`) by verifying the expected output:
+In good TDD style let's tackle the simplest test case (`1`) first:

 ```java
 TDD.forAll(Numbers.integers().between(1, 1_000_000))